Rick712/cssttr/README.md

 - Validation of a form

 All these techniques are based on the book CSS SECRETS: Better solutions to everyday web design problems by Lea Verou.

+### Main functions
+Of course, the back end of the website does not work, but you can still navigate through the website.
+The pages you can visit are:
+- index.html
+- profile.html
+- chat.html
+- /pages/maanlanding.html

+There are also a few hashes that have a particular function:
+- #login
+- #menu
+These are working on every page, and can be triggered by clicking on certain menu items.

+When you want to check the website out, be sure to to to these adresses.